TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

                  start_new_session=False, pass_fds=(), *, \
                  encoding=None, errors=None, text=None)

    Execute a child program in a new process.
-On POSIX, the class uses :meth:`os.execvp`-like behavior to execute the child program.
-On Windows, the class uses the Windows ``CreateProcess()`` function.
+On POSIX, the kundi uses :meth:`os.execvp`-like behavior to execute the child program.
+On Windows, the kundi uses the Windows ``CreateProcess()`` function.
 The arguments to :class:`Popen` are as follows.

    *args* should be a sequence of program arguments or else a single string